shanabdu/gcp-devops-project01/readme.md

+# Docker Flask application
+- This application is written in Python
-# this is the first dev ops project in gcp
+- this application is deployed in GKE